state-adapt/state-adapt/libs/spaghetti-core/spec.md

 - Cross-file analysis is enabled by default with an explicit opt-out.
 It resolves the project graph and accumulates call, scope, file, and folder crossings without rebuilding the program per file.
 Folder distance counts directory edges between caller and callee; file- and folder-crossing weights are independently configurable.
 - ESLint reuses and caches the parser's TypeScript program and project graph.
 Call-path expansion is bounded, and incomplete results are surfaced rather than silently treated as complete.
 - JSX attributes named like events (`on` followed by an uppercase letter) receive an allowance for one imperative command.
 Handlers may be concise, multiline, or block-bodied; the allowance applies to the highest-scoring command.

+---

+## Unified ESLint policy decisions

+- Aggregate function, file, and project scores remain analyzer concerns.
+ESLint reports individual command or caller lines.
+- The ESLint plugin exposes one primary `no-spaghetti` rule instead of independently enforcing maximum score, command count, command distance, and remote mutation.
+- `no-spaghetti` assesses each command using configurable declaration, same-function, scope, call, file, and folder distance weights.
+It does not use aggregate function scores or function-size penalties.
+- Generic method calls use their receiver as the resource when possible.
+Calls without a resolvable implementation or resource receive a configurable external-call penalty.
+- External calls use the maximum penalty by default.
+Consumers may configure a numeric penalty or ignore them; explicit API and call allowlists take precedence.
+- JSX event handlers receive one command allowance, applied to the command with the highest ESLint policy score.
+Other commands in the handler are assessed normally.
+- API-specific and consumer-configured recognizers only improve command and resource detection; they do not create separate lint policies.